spesml/spesml.github.io/2_Concepts/2_SpesMethodology/1_principles.md

 development starts on a higher level (i.e. with a coarser syntactic interface) and is refined during later stages of development.
-As a consequence, as the syntactic interface of the SuD to its context will change by the different views, in general, the views model the SuD on different layers of abstraction.
+As a consequence, as the syntactic interface of the SuD to its context will change in different views, the views will generally model the SuD on different layers of abstraction.
 The SPES framework provides several mechanisms to specify interface behavior, e.g. state machines or interface assertions.

-The SPES framework defines an MBSE artifact model (an architecture framework in terms of ISO 42010) which widely follows the same concepts as defined in the ISO 42010 standard.
+The SPES framework defines an MBSE artifact model which widely follows the same concepts as the architecture framework defined in the ISO 42010 standard.
 The aim of the concept of viewpoints is to separate the various concerns of different stakeholders and serves as a construct to manage the different artifacts during the engineering process.
 Each viewpoint in the SPES framework predefines a